gasbrieo/todolab/frontend-react/CONVENTIONS.md

 - `should render`: Use this when testing if a component or element renders correctly.

-  - Example: `should render the login button`
+  - Example: `should render login button`

 - `should trigger`: Use this when testing if an event or action is triggered correctly.